SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation

 We thus get in total $N$ cross-view masks $\mathcal{M}_a^n$.
 Each of these denotes the importance of the aerial features w.r.t.~the $n$-th ground slice descriptor $\sliceFeatG^n$.
 Finally, we re-weigh $\featmapA$ for each ground slice descriptor, giving us $N$ re-weighted aerial feature maps $\featmapWeightedA^n$ of size $L \times L \times \sliceDim$, i.e.~$\featmapWeightedA^n = \mathcal{M}_a^n \odot \featmapA$.

-\textbf{Geometry-guided feature aggregation:} Finally, the $K$ pose-dependent aerial descriptor $\globalFeatA^k$ can be constructed for the candidate poses in $\Xi$.
+\textbf{Geometry-guided feature aggregation:} Finally, the $K$ pose-dependent aerial descriptors $\globalFeatA^k$ can be constructed for the candidate poses in $\Xi$.
 For each pose $\xi^k$, we can precompute $N$ aerial slice masks $\mathcal{P}^{k,n} \in [0, 1]^{L \times L}$, $1 \leq n \leq N$.
 The slice mask $\mathcal{P}^{k,n}$ expresses the geometry of the ground camera's viewing frustum in the aerial feature map for the $n$-th orientation slice, assuming that the camera would have the $k$-th pose.
-Each cell in the slice mask contains a value in the range $[0,1]$ proportional to how much of that cell intersects this frustum, so 1.0 for fully contained cells, 0.0 for cells fully outside the frustum, and an intermediate value for cells that partially overlap.
+Each cell in the slice mask contains a value in the range $[0,1]$ proportional to how much of that cell intersects this frustum, so $1.0$ for fully contained cells, $0.0$ for cells fully outside the frustum, and an intermediate value for cells that partially overlap.

-With the slice masks, the $n$-th aerial slice descriptor at pose $k$ can be computed efficiently: For each of the $\sliceDim$ channels, we compute a weighted average over all of the $L \times L$ spatial locations $(i,j)$ in the feature map $\featmapWeightedA^n$, using the slice mask $\mathcal{P}^{k,n}$ as weights.
-After L2-normalization, we obtain aerial slice feature $\sliceFeatA^{k,n}$.
-The pose's global aerial descriptor $\globalFeatA^k$ is obtained by concatenating all $N$ slice descriptors,
+With the slice masks, the $n$-th aerial slice descriptor at pose $k$ can be computed efficiently.
+For each of the $\sliceDim$ channels, we compute a weighted average over all of the $L \times L$ spatial locations $(i,j)$ in the feature map $\featmapWeightedA^n$, using the elements of slice mask $\mathcal{P}^{k,n}$ as weights.
+After L2~normalization, we obtain aerial slice descriptor $\sliceFeatA^{k,n}$,